 Bio-General-2: Temporary Artificial Lighting Restrictions.
-Artificial lighting must be directed at the work site to minimize light spillover outside of the construction footprint if project activities occur at night.
+Artificial lighting must be directed at the work site to minimize light spillover outside of the construc

-Bio-General 3: Biological Mitigation for Permits.\ Project impacts to jurisdictional areas will be mitigated and coordinated with the US Army Corps of Engineers (USACE), US Fish and Wildlife Service (USFWS), Santa Ana Regional Water Quality Control Board (SARWQCB), and California Department of Fish and Wildlife (CDFW).
+Bio-General 3: Biological Mitigation for Permits.
+Project impacts to jurisdictional areas will be mitigated and coordinated with the US Army Corps of Engineers (USACE), US Fish and Wildlife Service (USFWS), Santa Ana Regional Water Quality Control Board (SARWQCB), and California Department of Fish and Wildlife (CDFW).
 The project shall include all permit conditions as deemed appropriate by the respective resource agencies.